 - Wierenga, Edward, 1988, “Anselm on Omnipresence,” New Scholasticism, 52: 30–41.

-- –––, 1997, “Omnipresence,” in Philip L. Quinn and Charles Taliaferro (eds.), A Companion to the Philosophy of Religion, Oxford: Blackwell Publishers, 286–290.
+- –––, 2010, “Omnipresence,” in Charles Taliaferro, Paul Draper, and Philip L. Quinn (eds.), A Companion to the Philosophy of Religion, second edition, Oxford: Blackwell Publishers, 258–262.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
-Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
+Look up this entry topic at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

-[Please contact author with suggestions.]
+[Please contact the author with suggestions.]